rccc7/news-react-app/README.md

     install the encoding package, which is only useful to prevent that annoying message: npm install encoding

 8. Optional: Create the file response.json in which we'll store mock data obtained by copying the results from making a query with either Postman or browser.
-So we won't exceed the limit of 500 free requests per month from mediastack
+So we won't exceed the limit of 500 free requests per month from mediastack.

 9. Install the next-themes theme provider to apply the dark mode / light mode switch functionality https://www.npmjs.com/package/next-themes